 Depending on how you’re going to eat, your meat should also dictate how long you cook it.
 A well-done piece of meat will taste good in a chili or stew.
 But if you’re looking for a grilled T-Bone, cook it rare and tender.

 Because these are different steaks, there are some differences in how you’ll cook a porterhouse and -Tbone.

 T-bone steaks well on the grill, where the tenderloin can stay tender.
 They get more flavorful with the smoke and heat.
 Plus, the generous bits of fat keep the steak moist.
 The T-shaped bone is unique and provides a sturdy place to grab and flip the steak without puncturing through the meat.

 T-Bone steaks should be cooked hot and fast.
 They don’t require a lot of pre-work.
 Don’t use a microwave to defrost your steak.
 Instead, leave it in the refrigerator for a day so it can slowly come up to the right temperature.

 All you really need is to season your beef with generous amounts of salt, preferably Kosher.
 But add other seasonings before placing on the grill.
 Only add pepper after the steak is done.
 Pepper burns easily.
 So many people do not know this.

 The strip side and the filet side of the steak are different enough that you’ll want to cook the strip side on the hotter section of the grill.
 The filet side has less fat, so it will cook faster.

+If you prefer a simpler cook, you may prefer the porterhouse vs T-bone.
 You can also cook a porterhouse steak on the grill, but it does even better in a hot cast-iron skillet on the stovetop or boiler.
-Placing the meat in a hot skillet gives the outside of the meat a good sear.
+Placing the porterhouse steak in a hot skillet gives the outside of the meat a good sear.